-MAT 110 Introduction to Probability and Statistics
+MAT 110 Intro Probability & Statistics

 This course will explore fundamental topics from probability and descriptive and inferential statistics and apply these to a range of areas of study including business, social science, and biology.
 Topics include probability and counting rules, probability distributions, hypothesis testing, correlation, regression, chi-square, and analysis-of-variance.
-(Prerequisite: Minimum grade of C- in MAT100 or level 3 placement on the Math Placement Exam.)
+(Prerequisite: Minimum grade of C- in MAT100 or MAT103 or level 3 or higher placement on the Math Placement Exam.)